thelaughinglama/Smol/README.md

 # Smol
-A url shortner which shortens complex URLs for you and tracks the amount of visits on your URL . <br>
+A url shortner which shortens complex URLs for you and also tracks the amount of visits on your URL . <br>
 https://smool.herokuapp.com/